gliderlabs/cmd/docs/faq.md

 #### Where can I go for help using Cmd?

-Besides this documentation, you can [join our Slack](/community/) and the community will do their best to help.
+Besides this documentation, you can [join our Slack](/community/) (the `#cmd` channel) and the community will do their best to help.
 This is preferred before submitting a Github issue for general help, however if you believe you found a bug feel to submit an issue.

 #### Can config be used for secrets?